bmorris3/gadfly/docs/index.rst

     :width: 200
     :align: center

-This is the documentation for ``gadfly``, a package for generating photometry of stars with granulation and p-mode oscillations.
+This is the documentation for ``gadfly``, a Python package for generating photometry of stars with granulation and p-mode oscillations.
 The source code is available `on GitHub <https://github.com/bmorris3/gadfly>`_.